 PLDS and PLAmetrics

 At the 2019 ALA Midwinter Meeting, PLA’s Measurement, Evaluation and Assessment Committee (MEAC) voted to cancel the FY19 PLDS survey and focus its efforts on measuring the field-reported value of the survey instead.
 As a result of this work and other data collection efforts PLA has underway, the MEAC voted to sunset the PLDS survey.
-Historic PLDS data will be available to subscribers in the new Benchmark: Library Metrics and Trends tool once it launches in fall 2021.
+Historic PLDS data is available to subscribers in the new Benchmark: Library Metrics and Trends tool.

 Census Data Literacy